ClarisaD/DMUY4913E-SP20-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/syllabus.md

 **Attendance**

 * Attendance is mandatory and will be taken at the beginning of every class.
 Since there is so much technical, conceptual, science, and design information to absorb, regular attendance is essential.
 * Unexcused absences will affect your grade.
-One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent \(1/2 a grade point \(e.g. A to an A-\)\) for each additional absence.
+Two absences are allowed; after that, your final, overall, numerical grade will drop by 5 percent \(1/2 a grade point \(e.g. A to an A-\)\) for each additional absence.
 * Be on Time.
 Tardiness will affect your grade.
 For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
-* Contact the professor IN ADVANCE if you will not be in class \(in person or via email\).
+* According to NYU policy, absences are only excused if the professor receives notification from the Office of Student Affairs.
+(I do not accept requests for excusing absences without approval from the university and am not obligated to respond to emails about personal matters.)
-* Attendance is mandatory for the midterm and final presentations / critiques.
+* Attendance is mandatory for the midterm and final presentations / critiques, where we may bring in outside guests.
+Because professionalism is so important when presenting to industry guests, failure to attend these presentations will result in a 10% reduction of your overall grade for each instance.

 #### Your final grade will be based on a synthesis of quantitative & qualitative rubrics: